ronxldwilson/disruptiq-notes/openapi-spec-agent/README.md

 The agent can currently:

-- Scan a project directory and identify Python files.
+- Scan a project directory and identify Python and JavaScript files.
 - Parse Python files and extract Flask route information (`@app.route(...)`).
+- Parse JavaScript files and extract Express route information (`app.get(...)`, `app.post(...)`, etc.).
 - Generate a basic OpenAPI spec in YAML format, including paths and HTTP methods.

 ## How it Works